JD Closser: Los Angeles Dodgers

 He played with the Edmonton Capitals of the North American Baseball League in 2011.

 Coaching career

+New York Yankees

 Closser served as a coach for the Tampa Yankees in 2015, and as the Bullpen Coach for the Trenton Thunder in 2016 and 2017.

+Atlanta Braves

 During the 2021 season, Closser served as catching coordinator in the Atlanta Braves organization.

+Pittsburgh Pirates

+In 2026, Closser was named as the catching coach for the Indianapolis Indians the Triple-A affiliate of the Pittsburgh Pirates.

 Personal life

 Closser officially changed his first name to "JD".
 Closser and his wife, Holley, have three daughters, Isabelle, Callie, and Maebry Ruth.
 He attended Alexandria Monroe High School in Alexandria, Indiana, where he led the Tigers to an IHSAA Class 2a state championship, and won the Indiana Mr. Baseball award in 1998.